How to Follow up With Your Customers (Includes 5 Free Templates)

 But, what kind of follow-up emails should you send?

-To help you get the most out of the email as a customer follow-up channel, we’ve prepared 4 easy-to-use templates that you can copy and start using in your business today.
+To help you get the most out of the email as a customer follow-up channel, we’ve prepared 5 easy-to-use templates that you can copy and start using in your business today, including an example from Apple.

 Each template covers a specific part of the customer follow-up process, so you can choose the templates that best fit the needs of your business.